 We dont own anything.
 But the thought of owning anything seem so dim now with 400K of debt following us for the rest of my life.
 Will me divorcing him help me start fresh?
 I only want just so i feel more secured that his future dealings wont hunt me.
 I do still want us to live together but just not the financial obligation.
 Or is it too late now.

-If you have a credit or debt question you’d like to ask just use the online form.
-I’m happy to help you totally for free.My Husband is Horrible About Dealing With Money.
+Please post your responses and follow-up messages to me on this in the comments section below.My Husband is Horrible About Dealing With Money.
 Grand Schemes and Debt is All We've Got. - Marie by Steve Rhode